frizzoGG/ignite-essentials-developer-training/README.md

 Keep the connection open as you'll use it for following exercises.

-## Data Partitioning - Checking Data Distribution
+## E. Data Partitioning - Checking Data Distribution

 With the Media Store database loaded, you can check how Ignite distributed the records within the cluster: